 This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

-The quick start consists of 4 steps:
+Quick start consists of 4 steps:

-Fill in your brand details
+Fill in your brand data

-Check prompts and competition
+Check prompts and competitors

 Analyze the visibility report

-Implement the recommendations
+Implement the recommendations prepared by Semly

 Project data is the foundation for later analysis.
-Thanks to this, Semly can better recognize your brand in AI answers, link it to the right domain, analyze your offer, and prepare more accurate recommendations.
+Thanks to it, Semly can better recognize your brand in AI answers, link it to the right domain, analyze your offer, and prepare more accurate recommendations.

 Go to the Brand section and check if the most important information is correct.

-First of all, check, correct, or complete:
+First of all, check, fix or fill in:

 brand name